a2stuff/a2d/tests/testplan.md

 * Launch DeskTop.
 Open `/TESTS/HUNDRED.FILES`.
 Verify that the mouse cursor doesn't flicker as icons far away from the cursor are drawn.
 * Launch DeskTop.
 Click on the desktop, away from any icons.
 Verify that the mouse cursor doesn't flicker.
 * Launch DeskTop.
 Click on in a window, away from any icons.
 Verify that the mouse cursor doesn't flicker.

+* Launch DeskTop.
+Click on the Apple menu, and while the menu is drawing move the cursor over the File menu.
+Verify that after it finishes drawing the Apple menu closes and the File menu opens.
+* Launch DeskTop.
+Click on the Apple menu, and while the menu is drawing move the cursor down over an item in the menu.
+Verify that after the the Apple menu finishes drawing the item highlights.